utaysi/multimodal-xai-framework/README.md

 - Image explanations: `explanations_[i].png`
 - Text explanations: `text_explanations_[i].png`

 Each visualization includes the original input and explanations from different XAI methods.
+The script also generates an execution log file that tracks the processing of each sample.

 ## TODO

 Currently only image part works.

 - [ ] Verify image part output.
 - [ ] Fix text part.